ddfridley/react-action-state-path/README.md

 * updateHistory should be a direct call to the root rather than a peer to peer call up to the root.

-* fold segmentToState into actionToPath it may not need to be separate